Barbara Natterson-Horowitz: Career

 Peter Lehmann reviewed her book Zoobiquity for readers in Germany, especially for psychiatric patients, and emphasized Horowitz's and Bowers’ reference to capture myopathy, which – according to the authors – may threaten agitated psychiatric patients in restraints in psychiatric wards, who can therefore die of heart failure, too.

 In 2011, Horowitz and Kathryn Bowers founded the Zoobiquity Conference to bring together leaders from human and animal medicine for collaborations to accelerate biomedical innovation to advance human and animal health.
 There have been over 12 Zoobiquity Conferences held globally.

 In 2019, Scribner published Horowitz and Bowers’ second book, Wildhood, which received positive reception and reviews from the New York Times, Los Angeles Times, Chicago Tribune and other notable critics and media sources.
 The book synthesized the authors’ years-long research on thousands of wild species searching for evidence of human-like adolescence and makes the case that all adolescents face the same tests and challenges to grow successfully.

 Horowitz is President of the International Society for Evolution, Medicine and Public Health (2019-2021), a member of the National Academies of Science, Engineering and Medicine’s ILAR, and Commissioner for the Lancet One Health Commission.
 She was a keynote speaker at the 2019 Nobel Conference on biomimicry in medicine in Stockholm, Sweden.
+Her talk centered around recognizing similarities between females in different species and how this could help overcome health challenges seen in women.